KazutoP0611/Star-Strike/README.md

 Player control is implemented using a **two-object movement system**:

 1. **Invisible Target Object**
-   - Controlled by player input (Mouse or WASD)
+   - Controlled by player input (Mouse's Delta)
-   - Uses delta time damping for smooth movement

 2. **Player Ship**
    - Smoothly follows the invisible target